Shagshag/prestashop-documentation/TreeToolbarLinkCore.md

 * Visibility: **public**
 * This method is defined by [ITreeToolbarButtonCore](ITreeToolbarButtonCore)
-* This method is defined in classes\tree\TreeToolbarLink.php line 34
+* This method is defined in [classes/tree/TreeToolbarLink.php line 34](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/tree/TreeToolbarLink.php#34)

 #### Arguments